toni-pm/rick_and_morty_app/README.md

 ## Dependencies

-Apart from the base libraries that were requested for the test, others have been added that are specified below.
+Apart from the base libraries that were requested, others have been added that are specified below.

 ### Backend